YieldHand/OptionsMarket/README.md

 - As an options seller, this option provides the most flexibility as there are no minimum or maximum expiration dates, order sizes, or platform token thresholds for listing.

+## Build: Major Methods & Contracts

+- Core smart contract is in `contracts/optionsmarket.sol`

+Here are the major, core functions:

+- `sellOption`: allows a user to directly or on behalf of another user (if smart contract) sell an option (limit order).
+In the future, this can be called when a user buys an option to automatically fill their order at a predefined premium from strike price

+- `buyOptionByExactPremiumAndExpiry`: allows a user to sell an option based on exact information of the seller.
+Soon, we will add buyById which will make this easier.
+The UI will query Graph Protocol to find the best options and this data could be populated in the UI...
+However, this would make it harder for smart contracts to directly integrate with this market, which is why market orders that match liquidity pools is needed in the future.
+Let's build that soon!

+- `excersizeOption`: Once an option meets or exceeds its expiration date, anyone can execute the option for the user.
+Ideally, in the future, a user could be rewarded for doing this instead if a bot or the buyer/seller of the option does not do it within 12 hours of expiration so that buyers and sellers can take a handsoff approach.

 ### How To Use

 - As a platform, you can fork this repo and deploy these contracts.
 We would be happy to work with you on your own interface and custom incentive programs.